Camp BIOmed Information

-Camp BIOmed, a science summer camp for high school students, will run from July 8 to August 16 2019.
+Camp BIOmed is a week-long science summer camp for high school students interested in biomedical or health science careers.
+Camps will take place July 13th to August 21 2020.
 NWABR offers five exciting tracks: The Molecular Biology of Cancer - good cells gone bad, Next Gen Science - Origami of Life & Bioinformatics, CSI (Crime Scene Investigation) - Solve a murder mystery, Genetic Engineering: Recombinant DNA Technology and Medical Microbiology.

 Genetic Engineering Recombinant DNA Technology